What Is Power Throttling In Windows 10? How To Enable It And Improve Battery Life?

 When can you use Power Throttling?

-There is a twist, not every Windows 10 user can take the advantage of Power Throttling.
+There is a twist, not every Windows 10 user can take advantage of Power Throttling.
 As the feature is developed to improve the battery life of your Windows 10 PC, a physical battery needs to present on the machine.

 Power Throttling is disabled by default if you’re running Windows 10 on a desktop or if your laptop is connected to a power supply.
+So, nothing will happen when you move the Windows 10 power mode slider.

 Manage Power Throttling for Individual apps